openstack/ironic/doc/source/deploy/upgrade-guide.rst

 - Install new python-ironicclient code.
 - Restart Nova services.
 - Install new Ironic code, run database migrations, restart Ironic services.
-- Edit nova.conf and set force_config_drive to your liking, restaring nova-compute if necessary.
+- Edit nova.conf and set force_config_drive to your liking, restarting nova-compute if necessary.

 Note that during the period between Nova's upgrade and Ironic's upgrades,